kdm6389/rbox2b.local/wifi-debian.md

 `iwconfig`

 wlan0 is a common name for a wireless network interface on Linux systems.
-On systemd-based Linux distros, you might have a wireless interface named wlp4s0.
+On systemd-based Linux distros, you might have a wireless interface named wlp4s0. wlp4s0 are used for usb devices for consitancey for being used in diffrent port and can have more then 1 usb can be present at same time. you can verfy this by using:</br>
+`dmesg | grep "renam"`</br>
+`r8188eu 1-1.2:1.0 wlu1u2: renamed from wlan0`